1,000+ Opportunities

 state. la. us Copy to Clipboard USDA Nondiscrimination Statement

-Based on current listing details, eligibility includes: Low-income individuals and families in Louisiana.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Low-income individuals and families in Louisiana.
+Confirm the full requirements in the official notice before applying.

 Resilient Food Systems Infrastructure is a grant from the Louisiana Department of Agriculture and Forestry that funds agricultural producers, processors, and distributors in Louisiana to strengthen the middle of the food supply chain.
 The Louisiana RFSI program was awarded through the USDA and aims to build supply chain resilience, provide better markets to small farms and food businesses, and support the development of value-added products.
 Eligible applicants include agricultural producers, processors, and distributors in Louisiana.
 The program advances fair prices, fair wages, new jobs, and expanded market access for small and mid-sized agricultural operations as part of USDA's broader food system transformation initiative.
 Grant amounts vary by project.